staceybright/training-library/source/computer_setup.rst

 Wondering who your trainer is for a particular section?
 Check the Confluence wiki page for your training group.
 Other current RIAs have also done this training, so they're a good resource for quick questions if your trainer is busy.

 Without further ado, it's time to learn about :doc:`archives`.

+(If you're following along on paper, visit http://TODO/ and choose the link for MAST archive training.)